-Given the important role of the spot market, and the potential for significant disruption to that market as the Chinese government increases enforcement of food safety standards, it is important to consider how our intervention impacts the commercialization decisions of farmers.
-Prices paid in spot markets vary considerably from season to season, but in the year of our study exceeded the government-set price floor by 43%.
-In Senegal, groundnut cooperatives typically purchase groundnuts at that government-set price floor and on-sell to the parastatal groundnut oil company.
+Finally, we turn to farmer commercialization behavior and explore how our intervention impacts the choice of where farmers sell their output.
+Our study takes place in a context with market-level barriers to successful quality upgrading and contracting.
+Inconsistent but high spot market prices mean that many producers sell the bulk of their production to spot market buyers instead of through cooperatives, who are typically constrained to pay the government-set price floor.
+Spot market buyers, especially those selling to the Chinese market, generally do not reward aflatoxin reduction.
+Given the important role of the spot market, and the potential for significant disruption to that market as the Chinese government increases enforcement of food safety standards (Sun et al., 2021), it is important to consider how our intervention impacts the commercialization decisions of farmers.
+In the year of our study, spot market prices exceeded the typical price paid by cooperatives by 38% on average in nearby markets.
 In the year of our study, producers in control group opted to sell 48% of their groundnut production outside the cooperative and just 12% to the cooperative.
 This is comparable to the previous year (52% on the spot market, 17% to the cooperative), and mirrors findings from Aflagah et al. (2022) demonstrating the difficulty cooperatives face in aggregating a large quantity of output.